-CODE ON TAKEOVERS AND MERGERS

-CONTENTS

 Rules Page

-1. Approach TC-1.1
+1. Approach 4.1

-2. Independent advice, independent committees
+2. Independent advice, independent committees 4.3

-and shareholder approval TC-2.1
+and shareholder approval

-3. Announcements of offers or possible offers TC-3.1
+3. Announcements of offers or possible offers 4.11

-4. No frustrating action TC-4.1
+4. No frustrating action 4.22

-5. No withdrawal of an offer TC-5.1
+5. No withdrawal of an offer 4.26

-6. Equality of information to competing offerors TC-6.1
+6. Information to offerors 4.27

-7. Resignation of directors of offeree company TC-7.1
+7. Resignation of directors of offeree company 4.29

-8. Timing and contents of documents TC-8.1
+8. Timing and contents of documents 4.30

-9. Standard of care and responsibility TC-9.1
+9. Standard of care and responsibility 4.40

-10. Profit forecasts and other financial information TC-10.1
+10. Profit forecasts and other financial information 4.46

-11. Asset valuations TC-11.1
+11. Asset valuations 4.57

-12. Issuance of documents TC-12.1
+12. Issuance of documents 4.65

-13. Appropriate offers for convertibles, warrants, etc. TC-13.1
+13. Appropriate offers for convertibles, warrants, etc. 4.67

-14. Offers for more than one class of equity shares TC-14.1
+14. Offers for more than one class of equity shares 4.69

-15. Timing of the offer TC-15.1
+15. Timing of the offer 4.70

-16. Revised and alternative offers TC-16.1
+16. Revised and alternative offers 4.74

-17. Acceptor's right to withdraw TC-17.1
+17. Acceptor's right to withdraw 4.77

-18. Statements during course of offer TC-18.1
+18. Statements during course of offer 4.78

-19. Announcement of results of offer TC-19.1
+19. Announcement of results of offer 4.82

-20. Settlement of consideration and return of share
+20. Settlement of consideration and return of 4.85

-certificates TC-20.1
+share certificates

-21. Restrictions on dealings before and

-during the offer TC-21.1
+21. Restrictions on dealings before and during the offer 4.87

-22. Disclosure of dealings during offer period TC-22.1
+22. Disclosure of dealings during offer period 4.94

-23. TC-23.1
+23. When cash offer required 4.105

-24. Purchases resulting in an obligation to offer
+24. Purchases resulting in an obligation to offer 4.110

-a minimum level of consideration TC-24.1
+a minimum level of consideration

-25. Special deals with favourable conditions TC-25.1
+25. Special deals with favourable conditions 4.115

-26. Mandatory offer TC-26.1
+26. Mandatory offer 4.118

-TAKEOVERS CODE CONTENTS

 Page

-27. Prompt registration of transfers TC-27.1
+27. Prompt registration of transfers 4.146

-28. Partial offers TC-28.1
+28. Partial offers 4.147

-29. Proxies TC-29.1
+29. Proxies 4.150

-30. Conditions TC-30.1
+30. Conditions 4.151

-31. Restrictions following offers and possible offers TC-31.1
+31. Restrictions following offers and possible offers 4.156

-32. Share buy-backs TC-32.1
+32. Share repurchases 4.161

-33. Inducement fees, break fees and standstill
+33. Inducement fees, break fees and standstill agreements 4.165

-agreements TC-33.1

-34. Shareholder solicitations TC-34.1
+34. Shareholder solicitations 4.167

-35. Dealings by connected exempt principal traders TC-35.1
+35. Dealings by connected exempt principal traders 4.169

-36. Obligations of other persons TC-36.1
+36. Obligations of other persons 4.171

 1. Approach

 1.1 Offer to the board

 The offer should be put forward in the first instance to the board of the offeree company or to its advisers, and before the offer is announced to the public.

 1.2 Identity of offeror

 If the offer or an approach with a view to an offer being made is not made by the ultimate offeror or potential offeror, the identity of that person must be disclosed at the outset to the board of the offeree company.
 When that person is a company, the identity of its ultimate controlling shareholder and the identity of its ultimate parent company, or, where there is a listed company in the chain between such company and its ultimate parent company, the identity of such listed company, must be disclosed.

 1.3 Implementation of offer

 A board which is approached is entitled to be satisfied that the offeror is, or will be, in a position to implement the offer in full.

 1.4 Confidentiality

 The vital importance of secrecy before an announcement must be emphasised.
 All persons privy to confidential information, and particularly price-sensitive information, concerning an offer or contemplated offer must treat that information as secret and may only pass it to another person if it is necessary to do so and if the other person understands the need for secrecy.
 All such persons must conduct themselves so as to minimise the chances of an accidental leak of information.

-July 2018 TC-1.1
+Note to Rule 1.4:

 Warning clients and others

 Financial and legal advisers should, at the beginning of discussions and during the course of the transaction, ensure that their clients and other persons assisting their clients in relation to the transaction understand the importance of secrecy and security.
 Attention should be drawn to the Takeovers Code, in particular to this Rule 1.4 and to restrictions on dealings.

-TC-1.2 July 2018